rdius/venn_wordcloud/README.md

 git pull https://github.com/rdius/venn_wordcloud.git
 ```

-Plot a Venn diagram based on two sets of words.
+Plot a Venn diagram based on sets of words.
 The words are plotted as a word cloud on top.

 ![alt tag](./TF-inter_tac_Pp2_simple.jpg)